jdsteinbach/jdsteinbach.github.io/_posts/2014-11-12-stop-using-worthless-sass-mixins.md

 ## Box-Shadow Prefixes

 This is the exact same issue as above: there are more older browsers that need prefixes for `box-shadow` than for `border-radius`, but it&#8217;s still only <a title="Can I Use data: box-shadow" href="http://caniuse.com/#feat=css-boxshadow" target="_blank">half a percent</a>.
 And same as before: this is a progressive enhancement.
-The box might look prettier with a shadow, but lack of `box-shado`w isn&#8217;t going to obscure its content.
+The box might look prettier with a shadow, but lack of `box-shadow` isn&#8217;t going to obscure its content.
 As Mitch Hedberg says, &#8220;There would never be an escalator temporarily out of order sign, only an escalator temporarily stairs.
 Sorry for the convenience.&#8221;

 ## Anything with Prefixes